jakehsiao/synthetic-beef/learning_log.md

 However, most of issues with this tag are already taken by others, and with a great amount of discussions around that.

-The [only issue I took]() on pandas is then replied by the maintainer that this issue is already fixed in master branch.
+The only issue I took successfully on pandas is then replied by the maintainer that this issue is already fixed in master branch.

 Finally, I failed to contribute to pandas.

 Then I tried scikit-learn.
 First find some issues that look easy to work on.
 I found 2 issues and replied "take" to both of them.

-Then I start following the [contributing guide]() of sklearn to start working on the code base.
+Then I start following the [contributing guide](https://scikit-learn.org/dev/developers/contributing.html) of sklearn to start working on the code base.
 The contributing guide of sklearn is also quite specific too.

 However, I failed to build from source but this step is essential for the development .
 I searched the error message all over the google, tried all possible methods, but none of them worked.